HudsonGri/foodplanner/sprints/Sprint2.md

 - NavigationTest (Cypress)
   - This test test the basic functionality of Cypress within the project.
 Ensures that the user can navigate between pages via the sidebar button, and is routed to the correct url.

+-LoginSecurityTest (Cypress)
+  - Ensures the proper implementation of Auth0 and the login system by checking to make sure the user cannot access the website in the logged in state without going through Auth0.

 - TestSavePreferences
   - This test checks to see if the function is able to successfully send data to the backend as well as check for an error in sending data to the backend